ylxdzsw-homeworks/pthread-tutorial/exercise/README.md

 ## Race Condition Bugfix

-The best solution is to use two locks - one for access the singleton instance and the other for initialization.
+The best solution is to use two locks - one for accessing the singleton instance and the other for initialization.
 There is no need to lock the variable `id`, since it is inside the critical section of initialization.

 For the gdb debugging requirement, you only need to show that multiple threads enter the critial section.